ubclaunchpad/LP-website/src/docs/handbook/sponsors-and-partners.md

 # 🧳 Sponsors and Partners

 ::: warning

-This page is a work in progress.
+This page is outdated.
+We will update it shortly!

 :::

 Launch Pad would not be what it is today without the help of our [partners and sponsors](https://ubclaunchpad.com/#sponsors), who provide us with the resources and tools to help our members learn and deliver on their projects and goals.